Cognoscan/condense_db/schema.md

 	be met.
 - `unique`: A boolean that, if true, requires each value in the array to be unique.
-- `unique_fields`: an array of unique strings.
-If present, it requires that any objects in the array be unique for the fields specified by this set of strings.
-If an object is missing one of the fields, it should be assumed it is not unique and validation must fail.
-Non-object types in the array *do not* have to meet this requirement.
 - `array`: allows array queries on this field if set to true.
 - `default`: specifies a default that implementations may use if the field is not present.